Investing in our country`s future: Policy framework for Youth Development

 Prerogative, there must be productive partnership between Government and private sector.
 The latter is going to benefit from the availability of skilled labour force.
 Government needs to encourage the private sector to take youth to their companies for internship and acquire the necessary experience thereby increasing employability of these youths.
 The government needs to explore incentives that can be given to companies who make positive contribution to reduce youth unemployment for positive contribution to the Public Works Programme.
 One important criteria which needs to be used for tendering for Government projects must be an evaluation of those who apply for tenders and intend through their plans or initiatives to alleviate youth unemployment.

 3.4.1 The Government must support initiatives by Non- Governmental

-based on set criteria, which is in line with the Youth Policy and RDP.
+Organisations and other agencies who are actively involved in the economic empowerment of the historically disadvantaged young people.
+However support for these agencies must be based on set criteria, which is in line with the Youth Policy and RDP.

 NATIONAL YOUTH SERVICE PROGRAMME

 There is a need of the development of National Youth Service Programme which must target specifically out of school and unemployed youth.
 Such programmes must seek to harness skill and talents of young people.
 Most importantly they must offer opportunities and encourage young people to contribute to the development of their communities.